julia-claira/Olympic-Country-GDP/README.md

 ## Correlation

-Although I found a correlation between GDP and medal total per country, I wasn't confident in the results as USA so heavily skewed the model with its GDP equalling that of most other countries combined.
+Although I found an initial correlation between GDP and medal total per country, I wasn't confident in the results as USA so heavily skewed the model, with its GDP dwarfing that of most other countries combined.

+So, I used the GDP z-score to remove outliers beyound two standard deviatiions and reworked the model and felt more comfortable as I still found a correlation.
+To further verify a significant result I looked at the residual normalcy to ensure it was a good fit.

 ![Correlation Graph](resources/corr_gdp_count.jpg)

+There are certainly other confounders, but there does appear to be a connection with GDP and medals won.
+This makes sense as countries with more money have more resources to train.